authindicators/rfc-brand-indicators-for-message-identification/draft-brand-indicators-for-message-identification-latest.md

 That the original sender signed a BIMI-Location header against this spec is irrelevant.
 It was used for DKIM validation and then thrown out by the MTA.

-The MUA displays the indicator
+The MUA displays the Indicator
 ---------------

 The mail is opened from the mail store in an MUA.
 The MUA performs locally defined checks to make sure that it can trust the BIMI-Indicator header.
-Finally, the MUA extracts the image from the BIMI-Indicator header and displays it to the user.
+Finally, the MUA extracts the Indicator from the BIMI-Indicator header and displays it to the user.

 Acknowledgements
 ------------
 Many people have contributed to the development of BIMI.
-Along with thanks to members of the current Authindicators Working Group, the editors wish to acknowledge the efforts of Sri Somanchi, Don Cardinal, Steve Jones, and John Levine.
+Along with thanks to members of the current AuthIndicators Working Group, the editors wish to acknowledge the efforts of Sri Somanchi, Don Cardinal, Steve Jones, and John Levine.